chetanarohilla26/100hires-portfolio-project/playbook/linkedin-organic-content-playbook.md

 ---

-# 18. Who I Would NOT Recommend Following — and Why
+## 19. Who I Would NOT Recommend Following

-## Alex Hormozi — as a complete operating model
+### Alex Hormozi — as a complete operating model

 I would **not recommend that a B2B SaaS marketer copy Alex Hormozi's content system wholesale.**